 As you can see with above the LEFT picture, we have a sad looking Vertical Up, Vee Groove plate weld.
 The weld wire used was E71T-1.
-This welder qualification test made by one of the ship yard welders who like many welders in the yard should never have been allowed near a MIG power source.
-This individual, (I will not call him a welder) was out there in the yard making welds like this all over the ships, and inspectors rarely took a second look.
+This welder qualification test was made by one of the ship yard qualified welders who from my perspectiveshould never have been allowed near a MIG power source.
+This individual, (I will not call him a welder) was out there in the yard making welds like this all over the ships, and the weld inspectors rarely took a second look.

 The other picture, above RIGHT is an untouched, vertical up, flux cored weld.
 This weld qualification test piece was made by the same welder who made the weld on the LEFT two days earlier.
 The welder used the same consumables, and after only 6 hours of my classroom process control training and 4 hours hands with the the best weld practices, the changes were dramatic.